Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-Two weighted linear fits to the optimal $z_j$ values of Figs.~\ref{fig:sfPIPDB2} (for the $\pi^+ p$) and \ref{fig:sfPIMDB2} (for the $\pi^- p$ CX reaction) were also carried out in the case of the tDB$_{+/0}$ solution.
-The results of these two fits do not match well the expectations for an unbiased outcome of the optimisation~\footnote{The fitted values of the intercept and slope are almost left intact in case the scale factors of the (four) FITZGERALD86 data sets are not included in the weighted linear fit; the resulting values are: $1.051 \pm 0.011$ for the new intercept and $(-6.1 \pm 2.0) \cdot 10^{-4}$ MeV$^{-1}$ for the new slope.}.
-The two values of the intercept were: $0.964 \pm 0.020$ in the case of the $\pi^+ p$ reaction and $1.054 \pm 0.013$ for the $\pi^- p$ CX reaction.
-The slope was found to be compatible with $0$ in the former case: $(3.4 \pm 2.6) \cdot 10^{-4}$ MeV$^{-1}$.
-On the other hand, significant effects were observed in the analysis of the scale factors corresponding to the $\pi^- p$ CX reaction; the slope came out equal to $(-6.0 \pm 2.2) \cdot 10^{-4}$ MeV$^{-1}$.
-These results are indicative of a problematic situation: when forcing the data of these two reactions into a joint optimisation scheme with the ETH model, the overall tendency of the modelling is to generate \emph{overestimated} fitted DCS values for the $\pi^+ p$ reaction and \emph{underestimated} ones for the $\pi^- p$ CX reaction at low energy.
-Evidently, the optimisation of the description of the input data is achieved at the expense of introducing biases in the description of both subsets of the tDB$_{+/0}$.
-Equivalently, one might claim that the $I=3/2$ amplitudes, obtained with the model, have a difficulty to simultaneously account for the $\pi^+ p$ and $\pi^- p$ CX reactions.
-As such difficulties were not experienced in the PSA of the DB$_{+/-}$ (at least, to a significant degree), it is justified to raise the question whether the inclusion of the tDB$_0$ into a joint optimisation scheme, along with data from any of the two ES DBs, is meaningful.
-It is also clear that the results obtained from the analysis of the tDB$_{+/0}$ (shown in Tables \ref{tab:PSAPar}, \ref{tab:PSAPhSha}, and \ref{tab:PSACnts}) must be taken with caution.
+Two weighted linear least-squares fits to the $z_j$ values of Figs.~\ref{fig:sfPIPDB2} (for the $\pi^+ p$) and \ref{fig:sfPIMDB2} (for the $\pi^- p$ CX reaction) were also carried out in the PSA of the tDB$_{+/0}$.
+In this case however, the results do not match well the expectation for an unbiased outcome of the optimisation.
+The two values of the intercept are: $0.975(20)$ for the $\pi^+ p$ reaction and $1.042(13)$ for the $\pi^- p$ CX reaction.
+The slope was not found to be incompatible with $0$ in the former case: $(3.2 \pm 2.6) \cdot 10^{-4}$ MeV$^{-1}$.
+On the other hand, the slope in the $\pi^- p$ CX scale factors came out equal to $(-6.6 \pm 2.3) \cdot 10^{-4}$ MeV$^{-1}$.
+These results are indicative of a problematic situation: when forcing the data of these two reactions into a joint optimisation scheme with the ETH model, the modelling generates \emph{overestimated} fitted values for the $\pi^+ p$ reaction and \emph{underestimated} ones for the $\pi^- p$ CX reaction at low energy.
+Evidently, the optimisation of the description of the data is achieved at the expense of introducing a systematic bias in the description of \emph{both} subsets of the tDB$_{+/0}$.
+Equivalently, one might argue that the $I=3/2$ amplitudes, obtained with the model, have a difficulty to simultaneously account for the $\pi^+ p$ and $\pi^- p$ CX reactions.
+As we did not experience such difficulties in the PSA of the tDB$_{+/-}$, it is justifiable to raise the question whether the joint optimisation of the tDB$_0$ and another tDB is meaningful.
+It is also clear that the results, obtained from the PSA of the tDB$_{+/0}$ (given in Tables \ref{tab:PSAPar}, \ref{tab:PSAPhSha}, and \ref{tab:PSACnts}), need to be taken with caution.